 Types of Moths

-Common Clothes Moth (Tineola Bisselliella)
+Common Clothes Moth (Tineola bisselliella)

 Indian-meal Moth (Plodia interpunctella)

-They are nocturnal, so they hide in dark places during the day.
-Females lay 60 to 400 eggs, always on food, and the larvae will hatch in 2 to 14 days.
-The larvae produce a silky thread that results in stringy bits of food, which is a sure sign of an infestation.
-The larvae turn into pupae, and after 15 to 20 days, will hatch into adult moths.
+They're nocturnal, hiding in dark places during the day.
+Females lay 60 to 400 eggs, always on food, and the larvae hatch in 2 to 14 days.
+The larvae spin a silky thread that leaves stringy, clumped bits in food – a sure sign of an infestation.
+After pupating for 15 to 20 days, they emerge as adult moths.
+Their larvae can bite through plastic and cardboard, so it's best to store grains in sealed glass containers.

-White-shouldered House Moth (Endrosis Sarcitrella)
+White-shouldered House Moth (Endrosis sarcitrella)

 Moth Behaviour